Denver Lawyers for Premature Hospital Discharge

 Whether your doctor failed to complete an examination to ensure your stability before the discharge or failed to give your family instructions for aftercare and potential warning signs, you should speak to a Denver medical malpractice attorney to see if you have a case.

 In short, you need expert help.
 These cases require expert witnesses; medical providers who are willing to take the stand and testify that what happened was not what a reasonable and competent medical professional would have done.
 Some states require an affidavit from your expert, attesting to your claim, before allowing a lawsuit against a medical center at all.
-Our law firm has handled hundreds of similar cases; we may be able to help you.
+Our law firm has handled many similar cases; we may be able to help you.

 One of our clients went to the emergency room with a severe headache.
 Brain scans were misread as “normal,” no follow-ups were performed, and the hospital discharged her.
 Soon enough, she sustained massive cerebral hemorrhaging from an undiagnosed aneurysm.
 Had the ER doctor and radiologist done their jobs properly, she would not have been discharged and left to suffer alone; left paralyzed by a horrifying chain of negligence.
 After years of hard-fought litigation, Leventhal Puga & Braley P.C. won a $8.3 million jury verdict for our client.